nevermined-io/nvm-docs/docs/architecture/what-can-i-do.md

 * The Metadata of the asset.
 That will help to discover the asset.
 * The payment conditions.
 What's the price, what token will be used (erc20 or native), etc.
 * The URLs where the asset/s are.
-The URLs needs to be resolvable by the gateway.
+The URLs needs to be resolvable by the Nevermined Node.
 URLs can be regular http urls, or reference CIDs on IPFS and/or Filecoin networks.

 :::info